 Canadian Names Unite the Nation

-Canadian baby names are a perfect way to celebrate Canada's Thanksgiving holiday on Monday, Nameberry style.
+Canadian baby names are a perfect way to celebrate Canada's Thanksgiving holiday, Nameberry style.

 With huge differences between populations in the thirteen provinces and territories — 85% of Canadian babies are born in Ontario, Quebec, Alberta or British Columbia — grouping all Canadian top names lists together can feel a bit unbalanced.